-Software and hardware related revenue increased from \$0.6 million to \$1.5 million for the three months ended March 31, 2017 and March 31, 2018, respectively.
-The primary driver of the increase was related to an increase in recognized revenue from software and services of DeviceConX compared to the same period in the prior year as well as the adoption of the new revenue recognition standard which resulted in an additional \$0.2 million in revenue in the current year period.
-The prior year period revenue was recognized under the old revenue recognition standard which deferred all revenue until the completion of implementation.
+Software and hardware related revenue decreased \$428 thousand, or 29.4%, for the three months ended March 31, 2019, compared to the prior year due to software revenue on three larger projects being recognized in the prior year period.
 Our software and hardware related revenue results experience fluctuations due to the timing of implementation completions for our DeviceConX customers and our revenue recognition for those arrangements.

-Maintenance revenue increased from \$2.0 million to \$2.4 million for the three months ended March 31, 2017 and March 31, 2018, respectively.
-This increase was primarily driven by the continued growth in the number of DeviceConX post contract support maintenance customers.
+Maintenance revenue increased \$47 thousand, or 1.9%, for the three months ended March 31, 2019, compared to the prior year period.
+This is due to growth in the number of customers being supported.

+Sequencing and molecular analysis revenue decreased \$26 thousand, or 3.1%, for the three months ended March 31, 2019, compared to the prior year period.
+This decrease was driven by low rates of reimbursement on our GPS Cancer test reducing revenues by \$0.5 million, this was largely offset by higher revenues from the GPS Liquid test supported by one-time recognition of previously deferred revenues of \$0.2 million, from a related party clinical study.

-Sequencing and molecular analysis revenue increased from \$0.5 million to \$0.8 million for the three months ended March 31, 2017 and March 31, 2018, respectively.
-This increase was primarily due to a \$0.3 million increase in clinical study/research revenue primarily driven by the recognition of revenue on a project with a research hospital organization.
-In addition, we saw a \$48 thousand incremental increase in revenue due to the acquisition of Liquid Genomics.
-Currently, we recognize revenue from clients with executed contracts, from signed single case agreements, and from clients without a contractual agreement where we recognize revenue on a cash basis given the uncertainty over reimbursement.
-As the Company gains additional insurance coverage and reimbursement experience, we expect to be able to reduce the portion of sequencing and molecular analysis revenue which is recognized on a cash basis.
+Currently, we recognize revenue from clients with executed contracts, and from clients without a contractual agreement where we recognize revenue on a cash basis given the uncertainty of reimbursement.
+As the company gains additional insurance coverage, including coverage under government insurance programs, we expect to be able to reduce the portion of GPS revenue which is recognized on a cash basis.

 The commercial team's efforts are focused on increasing reimbursement of the GPS Cancer profile by developing partnerships, which include pilot arrangements with commercial insurance and self-insured employers, expanding physician relationships, and enhancing operational performance and efficiencies.
 The partnership strategy that we developed for commercial health plans supports an alignment with designated provider/oncology groups within the health plan's network.
-We work directly with the physician groups to support education of test ordering and interpretation and enable aggregate review of results with the plans.
-In the initial pilot arrangement that we have with commercial health plan, reimbursement is recognized for each test order throughout the pilot arrangement and the GPS Cancer profile value is assessed by the plan with the goal of full medical policy adoption at pilot end.
+We work directly with the physician groups to support education of test ordering and interpretation of results.

 We have also continued focused efforts to enhance reimbursement from plans when profiles are ordered and there is no payer contract in place.
 We are actively engaging plans with detail which supports a physician's reason for ordering.
-Our utilization of pre-authorizations and supporting documentation assists in the overall billing and appeal process; optimizing payment with payers, who do not have a formal agreement with us.
+Our utilization of pre-authorizations and supporting documentation assists in the overall billing and appeal process, optimizing payment with payers, who do not have a formal agreement with us.
 The GPS Cancer profile provides all information that can be found in other market molecular tests that physicians deem necessary for treatment recommendation and expands insight for the oncologist with the comprehensive information available on each patient tested.